-Triumph Gold Corp. was incorporated under the Alberta Business Corporations Act on January 13, 2006 and was extra- provincially registered in British Columbia and the Yukon Territory.
+Triumph Gold Corp. was continued under the British Columbia Business Corporations Act on December 19, 2011 and is extra-provincially registered in the Yukon Territory.
 The Company is listed on the TSX Venture Exchange ("TSXV"), having the symbol "TIG".
 The Company's principal business activity is the exploration for mineral resources, primarily in the Yukon Territory, Canada.

-The Company's corporate office and principal place of business is Suite 1100, 1111 Melville Street, Vancouver, British Columbia, Canada.
+The Company's corporate office and principal place of business is Suite 1100, 1111 Melville Street, Vancouver, British Columbia, Canada, V6E 3V6.

 The consolidated financial statements have been prepared on a going concern basis which assumes the Company will realize its assets and discharge its liabilities in the normal course of business.
 The Company's ability to continue as a going concern is dependent upon its ability in the future to achieve profitable operations and, in the meantime, to obtain the necessary financing to meet its obligations and repay its liabilities when they become due.
 External financing, predominantly by the issuance of equity to the public, will be sought to finance the operations of the Company.
 Although the Company has a history of raising money, there is no guarantee of this in the future.
-During the three month period ended March 31, 2020, there was a global pandemic outbreak of COVID-19.
-The actual and threatened spread of the virus globally has had a material adverse effect on the global economy and, specifically, the regional economies in which the Company operates.
-The pandemic could continue to have a negative impact on the stock market, including trading prices of the Company's shares and its ability to raise new capital.
-These factors, amongst others, could have a significant impact on the Company's operations.
+In March 2020, the World Health Organization declared coronavirus COVID-19 a global pandemic.
+This contagious disease outbreak, which has continued to spread, and any related adverse public health developments, has adversely affected workforces, economies, and financial markets globally, potentially leading to an economic downturn.
+While the impact of COVID-19 is expected to be temporary, the current circumstances are dynamic and the impacts of COVID-19 on business operations cannot be reasonably estimated at this time.
+There can be no assurance that the Company will not be impacted by adverse consequences that may be brought about by the pandemic's impact on its business, results of operations, financial position and cash flows in the future.
 As a result, there always exists uncertainty that causes significant doubt about the Company's ability to continue as a going concern.
 These consolidated financial statements do not include any adjustments to the amounts and classification of assets and liabilities that might be necessary should the Company be unable to continue in business.